-The trust may experience substantial downside from the Options and option contract positions may expire worthless.
-Investors may lose a significant portion (up to 5%) of their investment.
-Investors will not receive a positive return (i.e., they will lose money) on their investment unless they receive more on their units than they originally invested (which amount is \$10.385 per unit for units purchased at the trust's inception, or \$10.177 per unit for units purchased for Fee Accounts, subject to a Wrap Fee).
+Investors will not receive a positive return (i.e., they will lose money) on their investment unless they receive more on their units than they originally invest (which amount is \$10.345 per unit for units purchased at the trust's inception, or \$10.138 per unit for units purchased for Fee Accounts, subject to a Wrap Fee).

 The trust's investment strategy description, descriptions of the Options, the descriptions and graphs above are hypothetical illustrations of the mathematical principles underlying the payoff of the Options and the operation of the trust's investment objective.
 There is no assurance that the trust will achieve its investment objective through the use of this strategy.
 Illustrations of the possible returns of the trust's investment objective assuming certain positive and negative returns on the value of the Reference Asset relative to the Initial Reference Value appear under "Hypothetical Option Expiration Examples" in this prospectus.
 Additional information about the strategy and the Options appears below.
 These examples, as well as the ones above, do not attempt to present any projection of actual trust performance.
 These examples are merely intended to illustrate the operation of the Options at the scheduled expiration and the amount per unit that the trust would receive or pay in certain situations at the scheduled expiration of the Options.
-You may realize a return that is higher or lower than the intended returns as a result of redeeming units prior to the Series Mandatory Dissolution Date or as a result of purchasing units other than at a value other than at the Inception Value You may also realize a return that is higher or lower than the intended returns in the event that the Options are otherwise liquidated by the trust prior to expiration, in the event that the trust is terminated prior to the Series Mandatory Dissolution Date, if the trust is unable to maintain the proportional relationship of the Options based on the number of Option contracts in the trust's portfolio, if a Corporate Action (defined below) occurs with respect to the Reference Asset, or as a result of increases in potential tax-related expenses and other expenses of the trust above estimated levels.
-The trust seeks to achieve its objective by investing in a portfolio consisting of cash and/or cash equivalents, and FLEX Options scheduled to expire on a date prior to the Series Mandatory Dissolution Date (the "Options Expiration Date") with payouts at expiration calculated based on the performance of the Reference Asset relative to the value of the Reference Asset on the day prior to the trust's inception when the Options strike levels are set (the "Initial Reference Value").
-The Options are intended to be liquidated as of the close of market on the Options Expiration Date rather than be exercised according to the Options' terms in order to avoid having the trust receive shares of the Reference Asset or be obligated to deliver shares of the Reference Asset.
-Each Option entitles the holder thereof (i.e. the purchaser of the Option) the option to purchase (for the call options) or sell (for the put options) 100 shares of the Reference Asset at the strike price.
+You may realize a return that is higher or lower than the intended returns as a result of redeeming units prior to the Maturity Date or as a result of purchasing units other than at the Inception Value.
+You may also realize a return that is higher or lower than the intended returns in the event that the Options are otherwise liquidated by the trust prior to expiration, due to redemptions or otherwise, in the event that the trust is terminated prior to the Maturity Date, if the trust is unable to maintain the proportional relationship of the Options based on the number of Option contracts in the trust's portfolio, if a Corporate Action (defined below) occurs with respect to the Reference Asset, or as a result of increases in potential tax-related expenses and other expenses of the trust above estimated levels.
+The trust seeks to achieve its objective by investing in a portfolio consisting of cash and/or cash equivalents, and purchased and written FLEX Options scheduled to expire on the Maturity Date (the "Options Expiration Date") with payouts at expiration calculated based on the performance of the Reference Asset relative to the value of the Reference Asset on the day prior to the trust's inception when the Options strike levels are set (the 'Initial Reference Value').
+The Options may be liquidated as of the close of market on the Options Expiration Date rather than be exercised according to the Options' terms in order to avoid having the trust receive shares of the Reference Asset or be obligated to deliver shares of the Reference Asset.
+Each Option entitles the holder thereof (i.e. the purchaser of the Option) the option to purchase (for the call options) or sell (for the put options) 100 shares of the Reference Asset at the